Why Click-to-Messenger Ads Outperform Landing Pages

 The psychology behind this performance gap is straightforward.
 Messenger conversations feel personal and immediate.
 Users are already in a messaging interface they use daily.
 The interaction feels like texting a friend, not filling out a corporate form.
 This familiarity reduces cognitive load and increases willingness to share information.

+According to Statista's messaging platform data, Messenger has over 1 billion monthly active users globally, making it the second-largest messaging app in Western markets.
 Meta's own data shows that 53% of people are more likely to shop with a business they can message, and 67% of people expect to message businesses more in the future.
 Click-to-Messenger ads meet this expectation by removing the barrier between ad engagement and conversation.

 Setting Up Messenger Entry Points for Maximum Reach